ameliakimball/ABX-exp-pipeline/README.md

 #ABX perception experiments

-This folder contains everything necessary to launch a set of ABX experiments  and clean and analyse the data.
+This folder contains everything necessary to launch the geomphon ABX experiments and clean and analyse the data.

 ### Required packages and libraries